zonika/school-domain-querying-web-0715-public/README.md

 ##Objectives:
-1. Build a simple Object Relational Mapper
+1. Build a simple Object Relational Mapper.
 2. Learn what SQL joins are and how to use them.
 3. Learn how to Create, Read, Update and Delete data (CRUD).